-Forty acres of land in this city, extending from Richmond up to Gerrard Street, were sold, how long ago I cannot say, by Hon.
+Forty acres of land in this city, extending from Richmond up to Gerrard Street, were sold (how long ago I cannot say) by Hon.
 Mr. Crookshanks to the late Hon.
-Mr. M'Gill, for 23s.
+Mr. McGill, for 23s.
 9d. per acre; which now average in value, I presume, not less than £750 per acre.
-The M'Gill property, valued by the proprietor in 1823 at £4000, is now supposed worth from £75,000 to £100,000.
-Six acre lots in Yonge Street, which cost in 1825, £75; could not be purchased now, probably, under £1000.
+The McGill property, valued by the proprietor in 1823 at £4,000, is now supposed worth from £75,000 to £100,000.
+Six acre lots on Yonge Street, which cost in 1825, £75; could not be purchased now, probably, under £1000.

-Between 1850 and 1852, an increase of 9622 took place in Montreal, which makes it now more than three and a-half times what it was in 1816.
+Between 1850 and 1852, an increase of 9,622 took place in Montreal, which makes it now more than three and a half times what it was in 1816.

 Bytown is described by Bouchette (vol. i. p.
-81,) as containing when he wrote, about 1830, nearly a hundred and fifty houses.
-Its population, reported by the late census as over 8000, is therefore now probably eight times what it was in the year above named.
-The value of its rateable property is £448,595 16s.
-8d; and its assessed yearly value £26,869 8s.
-The land on which it stands, purchased for £80, Smith sets down in his Gazetteer-published several years ago-as worth £50,000, or over.
+81,) as containing when he wrote (about 1830) nearly a hundred and fifty houses.
+Its population, reported by the late census as over 8000, is therefore now probably eight times what it was in the year above-named.

+The land on which Bytown stands bought for £80, is valued by Smith in his Gazetteer at £50,000 or over.

-Those who have been for any length of time acquainted with the Country, must be struck with the improvement going on in the character of the houses; the handsome frame, or brick, or stone dwelling, rapidly taking the place, in all the older localities, of the log-cabin.
+Those who have been for any length of time acquainted with the country, must be struck with the improvement going on in the character of the houses; the handsome frame, or brick, or stone dwelling, rapidly taking the place, in all the order localities, of the log-cabin.

 The roads are likewise improving fast.
 For example, in the spring of 1837, I journeyed from Brantford to Hamilton in company with a friend.
 We had a horse which, according to the fashion of these now ancient times, we rode in turn.
 Night came on ere we reached Hamilton.
-The road was in such a state that neither of us could venture to ride.
-Compelled to dismount, we had for the sake of safety, to plunge on through the mud, leading our horse, and sinking deep almost at every step.
-Such was my exhaustion, that on reaching the friend's house whether we were going, I had to rest myself by leaning my back against the door.
-A macadamized road of the first class now stretches, and has long done, over the puddle through which we thus laboriously forced our way.
+The road was in such a state that noither of us could venture to ride.
+Compelled to dismount, we had for the sake of safety, to plunge on through the mud, leading our horse, and sinking deep at almost every step.
+Such was my exhaustion, that on reaching the friend's house whither we were going, I had to rest mysel?

+by leaning my back against the door.
+A macadamised road of the first class now stretches, and has long done, over the puddle through which we thus laboriously forced our way.